Whiz: A Fast and Flexible Data Analytics System: Compute-Centric Vs. Data-Driven

 Production batch~\cite{spark,mapreduce,tez}, stream~\cite{samza,spark,storm} or graph~\cite{powergraph,pregel,graphx} analytics frameworks support the execution of multiple interdependent {\em stages} of computation.
 Each stage is executed simultaneously within different {\em tasks}, each processing different data shards, or {\em partitions}, to generate input for a later stage.

-An example of a simple {\em batch analytics} job would be one in which two tables need to be filtered based on provided predicates and joined to produce a new table.
-This job has three stages - two maps for filtering and one reduce to perform the join (Fig.~\ref{fig:sample-batch-analytics}).
-Execution proceeds as follows~\cite{mapreduce,tez}: (1) Map tasks from both the stages execute first (can run simultaneously as no dependencies) with each task processing a partition of the corresponding input table.
-(2) Map intermediate results are written to local disk by each task, split into files, one per downstream reduce task.
-(3) Reduce tasks are launched when the map stages are nearing completion; each reduce task {\em shuffles} relevant intermediate data from all map tasks' locations and generates output.
+Fig.~\ref{fig:sample-batch-analytics} is an example of a simple {\em batch analytics} job.
+Here, two tables need to be filtered based on provided predicates and joined to produce a new table.
+There are 3 stages: two maps for filtering and one reduce to perform the join.
+Execution proceeds as follows: (1) Map tasks from both the stages execute first with each task processing a partition of the corresponding input table.
+(2) Map intermediate results are written to local disk by each task, split into files, one per consumer reduce task.
+(3) Reduce tasks are launched when the map stages are nearing completion; each reduce task {\em shuffles} relevant intermediate data from all map tasks' locations, and generates output.

-A {\em stream analytics} job has a similar model~\cite{storm,heron,spark-streaming} with the main difference being that tasks in all stages are always running.
-A {\em graph analytics job}, in a framework that relies on the popular message passing abstraction~\cite{pregel}, has a similar but simplified model.
+A {\em stream analytics} job (e.g., Fig.~\ref{fig:sample-streaming-job}) has a similar model~\cite{storm,heron,spark-streaming}; the main difference is that tasks in all stages are always running.
+A {\em graph analytics job}, in a framework that relies on the popular message passing abstraction~\cite{pregel}, has a similar but simplified model: the different stages are iterations in a graph algorithm, and thus all stages execute the same processing logic (with the input being the output of the previous iteration).

-{\bf Compute-centricity:} As exemplified in Fig.~\ref{fig:sample-batch-analytics}, today’s frameworks are designed primarily with the goal of splitting up and distributing computation across multiple machines.
-The composition and structure of this distributed computation is a first class entity.
-The exact computation in each task is assumed to be known beforehand.
-The way in which intermediate data is partitioned and routed to consumer tasks, and when and how dependent computation is launched, are tied to compute structure.
-We use the term {\em compute-centric} to refer to this design pattern.
-Here, intermediate data is a strict second class entity.
+As the above shows, today’s frameworks are designed primarily with the goal of splitting up and distributing computation across multiple machines, making them {\em compute centric} (\secref{sec:introduction}).
+Intermediate data is a second class citizen, strewn across many files at the locations where producer tasks are run, and routed along predetermined edges between producer and consumer tasks.